Friderike Maria Zweig

 Friderike Maria Zweig (née Burger; 4 December 1882 – 18 January 1971) was an Austrian writer.

 Early life and education

-Burger was born into a Viennese Jewish family, the daughter of Emanuel and Theresia Burger.
+Burger was born into a Jewish family, the daughter of Emanuel and Theresia Burger.
 She was one of the first women to have been permitted to attend the University of Vienna, where she studied literature and French.

 Her first marriage was to Felix Edler von Winternitz, a civil servant.
 Together they had two daughters, Alexia Elisabeth, born in 1907, and Susana Benedictine, born in 1909.

 Her second marriage was to fellow Austrian writer Stefan Zweig.

 Marriage to Zweig

 She first met Stefan Zweig in 1908, and four years later they started an affair when she was 30 and still married to her first husband.
 They did not marry for a long time, partially due to divorce being impossible in the Catholic Austro-Hungarian Empire, and married only in 1920 once the Austrian Republic was established.
 After the wedding they moved into a small house in Salzburg found by Friderike on an earlier visit.

 During the years of their life in Salzburg, Friderike took on the role of a hostess for many of Zweig's literary friends.
 Equally, she played a big part in supporting Zweig's artistic endeavours by being the housekeeper and providing help on translations and editing, as well as acting as a support during his bouts of depression and anxiety.

 Friderike and Zweig divorced in 1939 and Frederike emigrated to the US in 1940.
 Frederike died in Stamford, Connecticut, in 1971 where she had lived for many years.